HalfaHeartLeft/Hyper-Cart/README.txt

--Hyper Cart v2.0
+-Hyper Cart v3.1
 -December Release

 Requirement:
 -Full screen browser
 -Google Chrome
--If using a mac visit https://www.wikihow.com/Open-Exe-Files-on-Mac
+-If using a mac, use windows bootcamp

 How do I use it?
--Run Hyper Cart v2.0.exe
+-Run Hyper Cart
--Click (`) to enter in all your information
 -Fill out all the info
 -Your browser must be full screen
 -Check out
--Hold down control and A (Ctrl A) and it fills it out automatically and buys the item -Celebrate
+-Click (`)
+-Celebrate

 Is this a bot?